yquake2/yquake2/doc/030_configuration.md

 * The **OpenGL 3.2** renderer: This renderer was developed for the needs of modern graphics hardware and is usually the best choice for OpenGL 3.2 capable graphics cards.
 It provides a very detailed look and feel, matching the dark and dirty atmosphere on Stroggos.
-The texturing renderer looks mostly the same on all GPU drivers.
-Depending on the display the default lighting may be too bright or too dark, it can be adjusted through the menu or through the *vid_gamma* cvar.
+The texture rendering looks mostly the same on all GPU drivers.
+Depending on the display, the default lighting may be too bright or too dark, it can be adjusted through the menu or through the *vid_gamma* cvar.
 * The **OpenGL 1.4** renderer: This is a slightly enhanced version of the original OpenGL renderer shipped in 1997 with the retail release.